El Felino: Consejo Mundial de Lucha Libre (1989–1999)

+New Japan Pro-Wrestling (1998, 2005, 2012)

+El Felino debuted for New Japan Pro-Wrestling (NJPW) in 1998 to compete in the Best of the Super Juniors tournament, which he finished with only one point, losing all but one match.
+He returned at the Toukon Souzou New Chapter pay-per-view on October 8, 2005, where he and Negro Casas unsuccessfully challenged Hirooki Goto and Minoru Tanaka for the IWGP Junior Heavyweight Tag Team Championship.
+In September 2012, he again returned as part of the Tokyo Game Show tour.

 AAA (1999)

-In 1999, after 10 years with CMLL, Jorge Casas left the company to work for their Mexican rival AAA.
-He, as El Felino, was introduced to the AAA audience as support for his younger brother Heavy Metal and their father as part of an ongoing storyline.
-His first mach for AAA took place on April 18, 1999, when he, Heavy Metal and Perro Aguayo Jr. defeated El Texano, Espectro Jr. and Sangre Chicana.
-The Casas storylined peaked at Triplemanía VII on June 11, 1999.
-In the semi-main event El Felino and Heavy Metal defeated Kick Boxer and Thai Boxer in a match where Pepe Casas' hair was on the line if the Casas brothers had lost.
+In 1999, El Felino left CMLL to join their rival promotion, AAA, being introduced as support for his younger brother Heavy Metal and their father in an ongoing storyline.
+The storyline peaked in the semi-main event of Triplemanía VII on June 11, where El Felino and Heavy Metal defeated Kick Boxer and Thai Boxer in a match where Pepe Casas' hair was on the line if the Casas brothers had lost.
 As a result of the Casas' brothers victory, referee El Tirantes' hair was shaved off instead.
-By the end of the year El Felino left AAA, with his last match for the company taking place on October 17 that saw El Felino, Hator, La Parka Jr. and Path Finder defeating Los Vipers (Abismo Negro and Electroshock), El Hijo del Espectro and El Hijo del Solitario.
+By the end of the year, El Felino left AAA, with his last match taking place on October 17, in which he, Hator, La Parka Jr. and Path Finder defeated Los Vipers (Abismo Negro and Electroshock), El Hijo del Espectro and El Hijo del Solitario.